Veronica-Beligotti/ml-project-magic-telescope/README.md

 ## Results

 In this project we attempted to solve the problem of gamma and hadron separation using three different classifiers built using XGBoost, Multilayer Perceptron and Convolutional Neural Networks, respectively.
-Following the dataset instructions we looked for the best model able to minimize the number of False Positives without losing too many true signals.
+Following the dataset instructions we looked for the best model able to minimize the number of false positives without losing too many true signals.
 To ensure a fair comparison, we applied two custom classification thresholds: one where the probability of misclassifying a background event as a gamma is kept below 5%, and another where this probability is raised to 10%.
 These thresholds allowed us to evaluate the models' performance under different levels of sensitivity.

 <table align="center">
   <thead>